Three Ridges & Priest

 To launch our project to visit all Virginia wilderness, we chose a loop through the Priest and Three Ridges, mostly on the Appalachian Trail (AT) and not too far from home in Falls Church.
 We figured we’d pick off this 30-mile loop in a couple of days.

-So I was surprised at first day’s end to be clambering long switchbacks up The Priest Mountain by headlamp, only 11 miles hiked and 2 miles left to camp on ridge.
-With many hikers, humidity, staggering elevation changes (almost 700 feet per mile) bugs and a personal cloudburst—our first official Virginia wilderness visit was humbling.
+So I was surprised at first day’s end to be clambering long switchbacks up The Priest Mountain by headlamp, only 11 miles hiked and 2 miles left to reach a campsite on the ridge.
+With many hikers, humidity, staggering elevation changes (almost 700 feet per mile), bugs and a cloudburst—our first official Virginia wilderness visit was humbling.

-This post includes visits to five wilderness areas in the central Blue Ridge region: the semi-disastrous (but successful) Priest loop and a nicer visit to three more areas in 2014.
+This post includes visits to five wilderness areas in the central Blue Ridge region: the semi-disastrous (but successful) Three Ridges-Priest loop and a nicer visit to three more areas in 2014.